 - Locals could set their watches by the punctuality of the S&D’s principal train ‘The Pines Express’ which ran between Manchester and Bournemouth from 1927 to 1962.
 According to memory, ‘The Pines’ used to roar through Spetisbury at 4.20pm each afternoon, which for one family meant it was time for tea!

 - One of the best-known S&D engine drivers was Donald Beale, who began his S&D career in 1919, becoming a driver in 1936 and retiring in 1966, the same year the line closed.
+He was one of the leading drivers based at Branksome shed.
 Donald told a story from 14th May 1940 when he was working as fireman on the Royal Train carrying King George VI and Queen Elizabeth to inspect the troops stationed at Blandford Camp.
 Roaring through Spetisbury early that morning with a ‘Black Five’ class engine 5374 and seven coaches Donald recalls “It was a beautiful, clear night, no moon but the stars shone so brightly that as we passed through Spetisbury and approached the overbridge I saw the silhouette against the night sky of a British Tommy with his rifle over his shoulder come to the centre of the bridge and watch us pass.
 I realised the whole line was being guarded and many eyes were watching unseen as we sped along at about 60mph”.